The Storyteller Studio

 Meet the Studio Team

-Emily Dzioba-Wasserman (she/her) is the Program Director and Lead Mentor of The Storyteller Studio, having conceived and launched the program in 2020.
+Emily Dzioba-Wasserman (she/her) is the Program Director of The Storyteller Studio, having conceived and launched the program in 2020.
 She is a dramaturg, arts administrator, and producer.
 Emily’s writing on the Studio appears in the 2025 Issue of Review: The Journal of Dramaturgy, published annually by the Literary Managers and Dramaturgs of the Americas.
 Her full bio can be read here, and you can visit her website here.

 Emma O’Mara (she/her) is the Studio Coordinator.
 She is a dramaturg and theatre artist; her full bio can be read here.